 – Elena Bird, City of Toronto, ON

-Partners receive two data sets each year: GDP and employment for the year (data measured for two years prior to the year of order) and total GDP and employment.
-Data sets are confidentially sourced and delivered to partners, usually in the fall each year.
+Partners receive two data sets each year: GDP and culture sector employment for the year and total GDP and employment from 2010 through present.
+Data are measured for two years prior to the year of order.
+Data sets are confidentially sourced and delivered to partners in the fall each year.

-They are also continuing work on a wellness app for mobile devices in 2021.
+Continuing work includes a new wellness app for mobile devices due by the end of 2021.
 This app will measure the qualitative impact of culture in communities; an ideal tool to illustrate the full value of culture work, especially when paired with the economic story told by partners’ data sets.